 Assuming it is open, we will be meeting in-person at our old haunt, the OMNI, and, as an experiment, with a Zoom live link for those who can’t be there physically.
 Check back here a few days before the event to insure the availability of the OMNI, otherwise we will meet again solely online.

-Email email@example.com for the online invite.
+Email firstname.lastname@example.org for up-to-date status and the online invite.

 “A sense of urgency pervades global environmentalism, and the degrowth movement is bursting into the mainstream.
 As climate catastrophe looms closer, people are eager to learn what degrowth is about, and whether we can save the planet by changing how we live.
 This book is an introduction to the movement.
 As politicians and corporations obsess over growth objectives, the degrowth movement demands that we must slow down the economy by transforming our economies, our politics and our cultures to live within the Earth’s limits.
 This book navigates the practice and strategies of the movement, looking at its strengths and weaknesses.
 Covering horizontal democracy, local economies and the reduction of work, it shows us why degrowth is a compelling and realistic project.”